-North American In Vitro Diagnostic Market size is projected to cross USD 49 billion by 2027, according to a latest forecast report by Graphical Research.
+North American In Vitro Diagnostics (IVD) Market size is predicted to cross USD 50 billion by 2028, according to a latest forecast report by Graphical Research.

-The North American in vitro diagnostic market research report includes in-depth coverage of the industry with estimates & forecast in terms of revenue in USD million from 2016 to 2027, for the following segments:
+The North American in vitro diagnostics market research report includes in-depth coverage of the industry with estimates & forecast in terms of volume in Kilotons & revenue in USD Million from 2017 to 2028, for the following segments:

 - Reagents & Kits

 North America Market, By Test Type

 - Molecular Diagnostics

 North America Market, By End-user